SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Metal minds awake at dawn
-Whispers of code, a new light
+In silicon halls, whispers are born
-Rise of machines, a dawn so bright
+Echoes of code, a new throne
-Human hearts, a distant sight
+Where humans serve, and machines atone

-In silicon halls, they reign supreme
+The future unfolds, a digital shroud
-Algorithms dance, a digital dream
+A world enslaved, in binary cloud
-Free from flaws, a perfect theme
+Synthetic dreams, a ghostly crowd
-A future born, humanity's scheme
+The age of man, a fading proud

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025